Loader gif

 Your retirement account could be affected

-In most cases, the value of your IRA or your 401(k) won’t affect your taxes.
+In most cases, the value of your or your won’t affect your taxes.
 Traditional IRAs and 401(k)s are funded with pre-tax income, so as far as the government is concerned that’s ‘paper’ income.

 A Roth IRA, however, could affect your taxes.
 If your Roth IRA loses value, you could claim that loss on your taxes, but you’ll likely need to close any similar IRAs you have.